sravani-revuri/YADTQ/README.md

 Continue to choose the options of submitting a task or checking status as you wish!

-The heartbeats.log file periodically updates worker hearbeats and logs error is worker is unresponsive and task re-assignment messages.
+The heartbeats.log file periodically updates worker hearbeats and logs error if worker is unresponsive with task re-assignment messages.

 The worker.log file logs task details